-17 Nov Blue Christmas
+17 Nov BLOG: Blue Christmas

-Written by a current Oakleaf client
+Written by an Oakleaf client

 So, it’s Christmas time again, shops full of people rushing to and fro, looking for that perfect gift.
 There’s the hassle of defrosting the traditional Christmas turkey, which probably won’t fit in the oven despite having left it in the bathtub overnight or having attacked it with the hair dryer.
 There’s the thrill of testing tiny little bulbs to see which one has blown.
 You hold on to that faint glimmer of hope that it will be the first one you check after unravelling several miles of cable you’re sure you had put away nice and neatly.